 The DOM solver is a pseudo-exact algorithm for solving the monochromatic radiative transfer equation.
 The implementation of the DOM algorithm is described in the RTTOV v12 Science and Validation Report.
 The number of DOM streams determines the accuracy of the simulation but increasing the number of streams can dramatically increase the run-time.
 The number of streams is set in opts%rt_ir%dom_nstreams: this should be an even integer greater than 2 (odd values are rounded up).
 The default value is 8.
 This value should not exceed the number of Legendre coefficients for the phase functions provided as input (see below).
 The cloud and aerosol coefficient files contain 128 coefficients for every phase function, so this is the maximum number allowed when using these pre-defined particle types.
 If you supply your own optical properties (described below) there is no fixed upper limit.
-Experimentation suggests that there is little benefit in using more than 16 DOM streams and that 8 or 12 should be fine for most applications at least in the IR.
 You may wish to experiment to find the most suitable DOM parameter values for your application.